Your Data is Shared Through Apps with the Ad Industry More Than You May Think

 - All of the tested apps share user data with multiple third parties, and all but one share data beyond the device advertising ID, including a user’s IP address and GPS position; personal attributes such as gender and age; and app activities such as GUI events.
-The report says that that information can often be used to infer things such as sexual orientation or religious belief.
+The report says that information can often be used to infer things such as sexual orientation or religious belief.

-- Grindr, a gay dating app, shares detailed user data with many third parties, including IP address, GPS location, age, and gender.
-Such sharing is tucked away where we can’t see it: by using the MoPub monetization platform (owned by Twitter) as a mediator, the data sharing is “highly opaque,” the report says, given that neither the third parties nor the information transmitted are known in advance.
+- Grindr, a gay dating app, shares detailed user data with any third parties, including IP address, GPS location, age, and gender.
+Such sharing is tucked away where we can’t see it: by using the MoPub monetization platform (owned by Twitter) as a mediator, the data sharing is “highly opaque,” the report says, given that neither the third parties nor the information transmitted is known in advance.
 The investigators also found that MoPub can dynamically enrich the data shared with other parties.

 - Perfect365 also shares user data with “a very large number” of third parties, including advertising ID, IP address, and GPS position.
 The report says that it’s as if the app had been built “to collect and share as much user data as possible.”

-- MyDays shares a user’s GPS location with multiple parties, and OkCupid shares users’ detailed personal questions and answers with Braze, a mobile marketing automation and customer “engagement” platform: this kind of platform is part of the industry that creates profiles that get the “right message” to the consumer at their “most receptive” moment.
+- MyDays shares a user’s GPS location with multiple parties, and OkCupid shares users’ detailed personal questions and answers with Braze, a mobile marketing automation, and customer “engagement” platform: this kind of platform is part of the industry that creates profiles that get the “right message” to the consumer at their “most receptive” moment.

 They use those profiles and groups to target marketing, but the NCC points out that such profiles can also be used to discriminate, manipulate and exploit people.

 It goes well beyond mobile apps

-The adtech industry extends across different media, including websites, smart devices and mobile apps, but the NCC chose to focus on how the industry works when it comes to mobile apps.
+The adtech industry extends across different media, including websites, smart devices, and mobile apps, but the NCC chose to focus on how the industry works when it comes to mobile apps.

 These are the third parties that the report traced in its analysis of data flow from those ten apps:

 Plain old consumers aren’t even aware the system exists, let alone who the players are.
-They may have thousands of points of data on us, but we’re kept in the dark, walled off by lengthy, legalistic privacy policies, middleman companies, plus the fact that most of us don’t know how to perform a technical analysis of app traffic.
+They may have thousands of points of data on us, but we’ve been kept in the dark, walled off by lengthy, legalistic privacy policies, middleman companies, plus the fact that most of us don’t know how to perform a technical analysis of app traffic.